DaneTheory/hellokittyprank/README.md

 ## Motivation

-1. No other npm moudle does this
+1. No other npm module does this
 2. People should put their moniters to sleep when they leave their desk :)

 ## install